LorisSecuro/custom-button/README.md

 - You can specify the horizontal and vertical alignments for both the text and the image

-- The text is automatically wrapped if the button is too small
+- The text is automatically wrapped if the button is not big enough

 - You can set rounded corners and change their radius